Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/seaice.rst

 Most of the settings are common to all the diagnostics (see :ref:`diagnostics-configuration-files`).
 Here we describe only the specific settings for the sea ice diagnostic.

-The sea ice configuration file is organized into several main sections
+The sea ice configuration file is organized into several main sections:

 **Dataset Configuration:**